 My disability doesn’t affect my personality.
 As an experiment, I wanted to see how I would do if I set up an online dating profile.
 Every inquiry I received had to do with why I used a wheelchair.
 Nobody seemed to care that I am interested in writing or that I’m a baseball fan.
 I was deeply disappointed.
 There is more to me than my physical disability.

 Cerebral Palsy should not stop me from living my life to the fullest and participating in society.
 I want to be able to pay taxes, vote, travel, work, and live life like everyone else.
 At times though, it feels like this is too much to ask for.
-I worry that I will never be treated equally when compared to non-disabled people.
+I worry that I will never be able to live my life to the fullest.

 “Persons with a Disability: Labor Force Characteristics Summary – 2021.”
 U.S. Bureau of Labor Statistics, U.S. Bureau of Labor Statistics, 24 Feb.
 2022, https://www.bls.gov/news.release/disabl.nr0.htm.